 Degree programmes are structured into levels, 4, 5 and 6.
 These correspond to your first, second and third/final year of study.
 Below you can see what modules you’ll be studying in each.

 My week at a glance

-Lectures are more intense as there is a lot of information to take in either 1 or 2 hours so make sure you have different notebooks for each module this will help you keep organised and have everything in one place and when you come to writing your assignment, this will be a god send trust me!!
+Lectures are more intense as there is a lot of information to take in either one or two hours so make sure you have different notebooks for each module this will help you keep organised and have everything in one place and when you come to writing your assignment, this will be a god send trust me!!
 Also, listen to the tutors, they are there to help you.
-As a disabled student I had a Study Needs Agreement which meant that I was able to have lecture slides a few days before the lecture so that I could read and make notes and I had scribe to help me during my time at university as I couldn’t lip read and make notes at the same time this was essential to my journey at university as this made access a little easier.
+As a disabled student I had a study needs agreement which meant that I was able to have lecture slides a few days before the lecture so that I could read and make notes; I had scribe to help me.
+During my time at university, I couldn’t lip read and make notes at the same time, so this was essential to my journey at university as this made access a little easier.

 Once I had logged on to Studynet and got the information, I needed for the week I printed everything I needed and put them in the folder for the specific module with notebook.
 I would always have sub sections in my folder like ‘My Notes’ with dates and headings so I could refer to them and I had a copy of the module guide to refer back to so that I can link my notes to sections in my folder.